SniprSR/KatamMulti/README.md

 # KatamMulti
 Map routes to help teach Multiplayer Katam routes.
 Map is forked from https://isofrieze.com/katam/

-# Notes for each route (TODO: Add this too the actual site)
+# Notes for each route (TODO: Add this to the actual site)
 **P1**
     Tutorial.
 Mix Wheel in tutorial
     1. Go towards King Golem, call friends upon reaching the branching path.
 Then get stone, switch, and kill King Golem